aalimaliimran/Safe-Media-Delete/README.md

 ## Installation

-1. Download the `safe-media-delete.zip` file from the latest release.
+1. Download the `safe-media-delete.zip` file.
 2. In your WordPress admin panel, navigate to **Plugins → Add New**.
 3. Click the **Upload Plugin** button at the top of the page.
 4. Choose the `safe-media-delete.zip` file and click **Install Now**.